When will in-person worship resume in the sanctuary?

 What specific safety measures will be taken to protect everyone?

-- Everyone must wear a mask.
-Masks will be provided for those without.
+- All attendees must wear a mask, including people who are fully vaccinated.
+Masks will be provided for those without

-- Social distancing applies not only to entering but also exiting, so, after the Benediction and Postlude we will dismiss in an orderly way.
+- Social distancing applies not only to entering but also exiting, so, at the conclusion of the service, we will dismiss in an orderly way.
 We will ask that you please stay at your seats until being dismissed.

 - With capacities and social distancing guidelines different for every room, we ask you to enter no other room or hallways other than those for worship.
 Emergency exits are marked accordingly.